CREESTL/NanoTradeDex/README.md

 #### BentureDex.sol

 **Traded tokens**
-- Users can *buy* any ERC20 tokens.
-Native tokens are forbidden.
-- Users can *sell* any tokens.
-Native tokens are allowed.
+- Native tokens can be sold and bought
+- ERC20 tokens can be sold and bought (except native tokens in Sell orders)

 ---

 **Admin side**

 *Sale orders*
 After creating the project the admin can sell project tokens to users.
 Any user buying the project token becomes the member of the project.
 Admin does this by placing *non-cancellable* limit sell orders (*Sale* orders).
 This Sale can be interpreted as the ICO of project tokens.
 Only admins can create Sale orders.
+No native tokens can be sold in Sell orders.

 *Regular orders*
 Apart from creating Sale orders, admins, just like other users, can create "regular" (limit/market sell/buy) orders.